ansible-network/network.reports/roles/generate_report/README.md

 ## Usage

-Below are examples demonstrating how to use the `remediate` role:
+Below are examples demonstrating how to use the `generate_web` role:

-### Example 1: Remediate Drift from Local Data Store
+### Example 1: Generate Network Web Report

 - Gathering Structured Facts for Network Resources: